Seek Returns logo

 Min

-CSL’s P/S Ratio of 3.44 is in the upper echelon for the Construction industry.
+CSL’s P/S Ratio of 3.29 is in the upper echelon for the Building Products industry.
 This means the company is valued richly on its revenue stream compared to its peers, suggesting the stock is priced for a high level of future performance.

-AAON vs. CSL: A comparison of their P/S Ratio against the Construction industry benchmark.
+AAON vs. CSL: A comparison of their Price-to-Sales Ratio (TTM) against the Building Products industry benchmark.

 AAON